aka-tamagotchi/EgirlPlugins/README.md

 # E-Girl Plugins
-Bleeding-edge builds of plugins by digital-pet.
-Not for production use.
+Builds of Dalamud plugins by digital-pet.

 ## How to use
 * **Be sure that "Enable in-game features" is on in the launcher settings to access in-game commands and features!**